 2. Project Proposal

-The project proposal is the key element of your application.The proposal must include the following sections:
+The project proposal is the key element of the application.The proposal must include the following sections:

-- General introduction that provides a context for your project in language accessible to a diverse audience
+- General introduction that provides a context for the project in language accessible to a diverse audience

-- Research question and purpose of your project
+- Research question and purpose of the project

-- Specific goals/hypotheses that your project aims to address
+- Specific aims/hypotheses that the project aims to address

-- Outline of the method(s) you will use to carry out your project
+- Outline of the method(s) that will be used to carry out the project

-- If your project is part of a larger group effort, you should identify clearly the aspect(s) of the project for which you will be responsible.
+- If the project is part of a larger group effort, clearly identify the aspect(s) of the project for which you will be responsible.

 Note: Please use common language accessible to the non-scientific community.

-Formatting requirements: The proposal should be no more than five (5) pages typed (double spaced, in 12 pt.
-Calibri style font, with 1-inch margins), have a title, numbered pages, and include your name on the top of every page.
+Formatting requirements: The proposal must be no more than five (5) pages in length typed (double spaced, in 12 pt.
+Calibri style font, with 1-inch margins), have a title, numbered pages and show your name on the top of every page.

-This need not be an official transcript issued by the Registrar’s Office, but please make sure it is up-to-date and shows your name, your declared major(s)/minor(s)/certificate(s), and your current GPA.
+This need not be an official transcript issued by the Registrar’s Office, but please make sure it is up-to-date and shows your name, declared major(s)/minor(s)/certificate(s), and current GPA.

-5. Letter of Recommendation from your Research Mentor
+5. Letter of Support from faculty research mentor

-- In what context and for how long have you known this student?
+- In what context and for how long the mentor has known this student?

-- In your assessment, is the student prepared to carry out the proposed project?
+- Is the student prepared to carry out the proposed project?

-- Can you provide the student with the resources needed to carry out the project?
+- Can the mentor provide the student with the resources needed to carry out the project?

 - What degree of independence will the student have in carrying out the project?
 Moreover, to what extent was the student involved in developing the idea for the project?

-The mentor must be a Pitt faculty member.
-Students are encouraged to request this letter from their mentor well in advance of the application deadline.
+The mentor must be a SHRS faculty member.
+Students are encouraged to request the letter of support from the mentor well in advance of the application deadline.

 Who is eligible to apply to the McMurtry Family Undergraduate Research Award?

-Applicants must be enrolled in a bachelor’s degree program at the School of Health and Rehabilitation Sciences with a minimum of a 3.0 GPA, and be available to complete full-time research activities over the summer.
+Applicants must be enrolled in an undergraduate degree program at the University of Pittsburgh with a minimum of a 3.0 GPA, and be available to complete full-time research activities with an SHRS faculty researcher over the summer.
 It is expected that the student will prepare an abstract and poster at an internal University of Pittsburgh research event, or at a regional or national conference.